darsh-makadia/Circuit-Breakers-WRO-FE-2026/README.md

 The repository currently contains:

+- engineering documentation and index;
 - final Python source;
-- final STL exports in `models/`;
+- final STL exports supplied by us in `models/`;
 - CAD preview images;
 - schematic preview;
 - robot photographs;
+- Open Challenge test video;
 - recorded challenge results;
 - measured power-voltage results;
 - engineering evolution notes.

-The CAD/STL files, schematic and photographs in the repository correspond to the documented robot configuration.
+The native CAD and schematic source files should only be added if we actually have the editable files.
+We have not made replacement source files from screenshots or STL exports.

 ---